Break-Through-Tech/Zayi-1B-agentic-internal-knowledge-system-for-r-and-d/Challenge-Project-Overview.md

 ## 🏢 About Zayi

-Zayi is focused on leveraging cutting-edge technology to streamline research and development processes.
-We operate within the tech industry, specializing in knowledge management and automation solutions.
+Zayi is a research-led innovation hub dedicated to developing frontier AI and software systems that solve complex real-world challenges.
+We specialize in knowledge management and automation solutions that bridge rigorous scientific research with scalable digital engineering, empowering engineers and organizations to turn dense technical data into actionable intelligence.

 ---